Pascal Cygan: Arsenal

-Spain
+Villarreal

 In August 2006, Cygan completed a transfer to Villarreal CF for a £2 million transfer fee, joining former Arsenal teammate and compatriot Robert Pires at the club.
-On 6 June 2008, after having been fairly used in his first two years, mainly due to consecutive serious injuries to Gonzalo Rodríguez, he signed a new one-year deal.
-However, following a lack of first-team opportunities in 2008–09, and with Villarreal unwilling to extend his contract for a further campaign, he left in July 2009; his La Liga goals came on 5 November 2006 against Real Betis (3–2 home win), and against Levante UD on 31 October 2007 (3–0, also at El Madrigal).
+On 6 June 2008, having been fairly used in his first two years, mainly due to consecutive serious injuries to Gonzalo Rodríguez, he signed a new one-year deal.

+However, following a lack of first-team opportunities in 2008–09, and with Villarreal unwilling to extend his contract for a further campaign, Cygan left in July 2009.
+His La Liga goals came on 5 November 2006 in a 3–2 home win over Real Betis, and in the 3–0 defeat of Levante UD on 31 October 2007 also at El Madrigal.

+Later career

 On 10 August 2009, Cygan joined FC Cartagena, recently promoted to Segunda División, on a one-year deal.
-Aged 37, he was released by the Murcians and retired from professional football.
+Aged 37, he was released by the Murcians and retired from professional football, focusing on becoming a coach.